ellysh/bash-programming-from-scratch/manuscript/finalwords.md

 If you have any questions or comments about the book, write me to [petrsum@gmail.com](mailto:petrsum@gmail.com).
 Also, ask questions in the "Issues" section of the [GitHub repository of the book](https://github.com/ellysh/bash-programming-from-scratch/issues).

 Thank you for reading "Bash programming from scratch"!

+# Acknowledgements

+Nobody writes a book alone.
+Several people helped me write this book.
+Some of them suggested me a general idea.
+Others gave me comments and advices.
+These are the people I want to thank.

+Thanks to Sophia Kayunova for the wish to learn how to program.
+It led me to the idea of writing a programming guide for my friends.

+Thanks to Vitaly Lipatov for introducing me to Linux and Bash.
+He laid the foundation of my professional skills.

+Thanks to Ruslan Piasetskyi for consulting on Bash.
+He explained to me the idioms and pitfalls of the language.

+Thanks also to everyone who supported me and motivated me to finish this work.